cbodtorf/moviola/README.md

 1. `yarn` to install dependencies
 2. `yarn start` to run our dev servers
-3. Open a browser and navigate to http://localhost:4200/.
+3. Open a browser and navigate to `http://localhost:4200`.
 The app will automatically reload if you change any of the source files.
+4. The backend can be accessed at `http://localhost:3333/api` or proxied through the frontend with this endpoint: `http://localhost:4200/api`.

 ## Design